AET-CS/aet-cs.github.io/white/2025/CS11/calendar.md

 ---

 ## Daily Calendar
+- Sept 25, 2025 (Thursday)
+    - Circuits puzzle(s)
+    - Go over Circuits [key](./practice/booleans/circuits-key.md) is available
+    - Look at my [solutions](./practice/patterns/PatternPractice.java) to "Make that Pattern!".
+Even if you got all of them, compare your solutions to mine.
+If you didn't get any, study these solutions.
+I think they're (maybe) the easiest-to-understand way to solve them.
+(But there are many different solutions).
+    - Try harder puzzles now, after you've seen my key.
+See if my solutions help you get some harder ones!
 - Sept 23, 2025 (Tuesday)
     - Finish and discuss digital circuits
     - Work on [pattern puzzle](./practice/patterns/patterns.md), [pattern challenge](./practice/patterns/pattern-challenges.md) and/or [josephus](./practice/patterns/josephus.md)